kmpm/node-qvx/README.md

 ## Status
 [![Build Status](https://travis-ci.org/kmpm/node-qvx.svg?branch=master)](https://travis-ci.org/kmpm/node-qvx)

-Documentation needs to be done but it's still in a quite unstable time so please have a look at the tests.
+Documentation needs to so please have a look at the tests.

 Have a look at https://github.com/kmpm/node-qvxserver for a Hapi based webserver that will give you qvx data.